CHILD safety takes precedence as the end-of-year school holidays lie just around the corner.

 If your child must leave the safety of your home for whatever reason, make sure they tell you where they are going and when they are expected to arrive.

-She also recommends agreeing on using a code word which would be used in a situation where someone else needs to fetch them from home or from a place they had been visiting: “This code word would be a sign that the person collecting them has genuinely been sent by a parent and could be trusted,” she said.
+She also recommends agreeing with your children on a code word which is to be used in a situation where someone else needs to fetch them from home or from a place they have been visiting.